pando85/soft-fido2/README.md

 udevadm control --reload-rules && udevadm trigger
 ```

+## Projects Using soft-fido2

+- **[passless](https://github.com/pando85/passless)** - Virtual FIDO2 device and client FIDO 2
+  utility, it runs as a virtual UHID device on Linux.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 For major changes, please open